dbtek/dbyll/_posts/2021-11-16-bastionnativeclient.md

 az login

 # Select subscription where the VM you want to access lives
-$VMSubscriptionName = az account list --query "[].{Name:name}" -o tsv | Out-GridView -PassThru -Title "Select subscription where the VM you want to access lives"
+$VMSubscriptionName = az account list --query "[].{Name:name}" -o tsv | Out-GridView -PassThru -Title "Select the subscription where the VM you want to access lives"

 # Switch subscription to VM-subscription
 az account set -s $VMSubscriptionName